canadaprogrammer/introducing_swiftui/README.md

 - SwiftUI watches for any changes to observable objects that could affect a view, and displays the correct version of the view after a change.

 1. In the project's navigation pane, select ModelData.swift.
-2. Declare a new model type that conforms to the ObservableObject protocol from the Combine framework.
+2. Declare a new model type that conforms to the ObservableObject protocol, `final class ModelData: ObservableObject` from the `Combine` framework.
    1. SwiftUI subscribes to your observable object, and updates any views that need refreshing when the data changes.
 3. Move the landmarks array into the model.
 4. An observable object needs to publish any changes to its data, so that its subscribers can pick up the changes.